 This site is located approximately 5 km from Langhorne Creek in the Coorong and Lower Lakes region of South Australia on the private property.
 The property has previously been utilised for farming practices.

 Ferries-McDonald Conservation Park is approximately 5 km to the north-east while the Bremer River flows into Lake Alexandrina 14.5 km to the south.
 The site will act as a ‘stepping-stone’ between Ferries-McDonald Conservation Park and the Bremer River, providing a bush corridor for native fauna and flora species.

-We are all responsible for contributing to the global warming problem, and you too can play a role in the solution ... offset some or all of the carbon dioxide produced by you or your organisation with plantings managed by Greening Australia.
+We are all responsible for contributing to the climate change, and you too can play a role in the solution ... offset some or all of the carbon dioxide produced by you or your organisation with plantings managed by Greening Australia.

 To find out more about how you can reduce your ecological footprint visit www.greeningaustralia.org.au.